-Nessie Reid is a Political Ecologist and performance artist working on issues surrounding access to land, food waste and sustainable agriculture in the South West of England, proposing the need for radical systemic change within our current food and farming system: one which is becoming increasingly unsustainable, and unhealthy, for both planet and people.
-Based in Bristol, Nessie is a Project Coordinator for This is Rubbish, a community-interest company, aiming to communicate the preventable scale of food wasted in the UK, through policy research, community and arts led public events.
-She is co-coordinating Stop The Rot: a campaign to engage one major grocery company and four MPs in committing to piloting and advocating a one year food waste audit.
-She is part of the internal core team for Beacon Farms: a Community Benefit Society training a new generation of sustainable food producers on Bristol’s fertile Blue Finger land.
+Returning back to Bristol, her home-town, Nessie began working as Project Coordinator for This is Rubbish, a community-interest company, aiming to communicate the preventable scale of food wasted in the UK, through policy research, community and arts led public events.
+She co-coordinated Stop The Rot: a campaign to engage one major grocery company and four MPs in committing to piloting and advocating a one year food waste audit.
+Before moving to South West Wales, she was also part of the internal core team for Beacon Farms: a Community Benefit Society training a new generation of sustainable food producers on Bristol’s fertile Blue Finger land.

 Hi Nessie, I’d really like to have a chat with you about your project..
 I ran a pilot project last year http://www.cowgirlparlour.org and am continuing the work this/next year….. please do contact me if this is of interest… Christine.

 This is brilliant Christine.
 I’d LOVE to talk to you about this.
 It looks fascinating, and very relevant.
 I am keen to collaborate with other artists working on these issues.
 What’s the best way to get in touch?

 LikeLiked by 1 person

 Super.
 Well, we could arrange a time to talk on skype – christineannewatkins.
 Or, we could meet in person for a cup of tea, which might make for a better conversation!
 I could meet you in Bristol for a chat next week when I’m passing through (Mo,n Tues, Weds. all possible). let me know what suits you – email email@example.com.

 Hi, why are you promoting dairy, one of the cruelest forms of animal commodification?